Surgery

 In the best interests of your pet, we require a physical examination appointment with one of our doctors prior to scheduling procedures.

-- Discharge and aftercare for your pet – some patients may be able to go home the same day as their procedure, whereas others may need an overnight stay or referral to a 24-hour care facility.
-The veterinary team will advise you as to what is best for your pet, and also discuss aftercare for your companion and any rechecks needed.
+- All discharge and aftercare instructions for your pet.
+Some patients may be able to go home the same day as their procedure, whereas others may need an overnight stay or referral to a 24-hour care facility.
+The veterinary team will advise you as to what is best for your pet and also discuss aftercare for your companion and any rechecks needed.